Lucene vs Solr

 When should I use Lucene then?

-If there's the need to embed search functionality into your own application (like a desktop application for example), Lucene is the more appropriate choice.
+If you need to embed search functionality into a desktop application for example, Lucene is the more appropriate choice.

-For situations where you have very customized requirements requiring low-level access to the Lucene API classes, Solr would be more a hindrance than a help, since it is an extra layer of indirection.
+For situations where you have very customized requirements requiring low-level access to the Lucene API classes, Solr may be more a hindrance than a help, since it is an extra layer of indirection.